richard-porter/dimensional-authorship/README.md

 It is documentation.

 -----

-## What’s Worth Finding
+## What's Worth Finding

-The front door understates what’s here.
+The front door understates what's here.
 These documents are worth reading directly:

 **Origin and case study**